 Religious or Ministry Studies as a Minor

-Both the religious and ministry studies program minors works well in tandem with other majors.
-Recent graduates and current students added religious or ministry studies minors to majors such as: global studies, English, exercise science, communication studies, social work, and psychology.
+Both the religious and ministry studies program minors work well in tandem with other majors.
+Recent graduates and current students added religious or ministry studies minors to majors such as: criminal justice, English, exercise science, communication studies, social work, and psychology.